chainstack/docs/docs/operations/corda/installing-a-cordapp.md

 1. On your node details page, click **CorDapps**.
 2. Click **Install CorDapp**.
-3. Upload either the contract or workflow JAR file of your CorDapp.
+3. Upload the contract, workflow, or a combined JAR file of your CorDapp.
 4. Click **Install**.

 Chainstack will reboot your node to complete the installation of your CorDapp.